Language in storytelling from our Hybrid Filipino Culture

 Preserving Our Identity Across Borders

 Our languages carry memory, tradition, and identity.
 Words like titingnan ko, samahan mo ako, pasensya ka na, and tuloy po kayo are more than expressions.
-They carry with them gestures of community, relationship, and belonging.
-When we translate or edit in multicultural settings, we face the challenge of keeping these cultural markers alive.
+They are gestures of community, relationship, and belonging.
+In writing from our multicultural settings, we try to keep these cultural markers alive.

-As literary translators, scriptwriters, and content creators, we adapt our work for audiences who may not immediately grasp exactly how or what we mean.
-Yet we hold on to the heart of our language through critical thinking and careful choices in storytelling, so that what we create preserves identity while speaking across cultures.
+As authors, translators, scriptwriters, and content creators, we hold on to the heart of our language through critical thinking and careful choices in storytelling as we write across cultures.

 woman in yellow pink and blue floral dress